[$30 – $100] => 1/10 of the loan amount + $3 /mo (<$35)

 In case of fraud or any illegal action from a lender, Texas law requires that the issue was resolved with a lender first.
 However, in case of a failure, there are two regulatory bodies to turn to.

 The major regulatory body in Texas is the Texas Office of Consumer Credit Commissioner (OCCC).
-It regulates businesses that offer various small cash loans in Texas.
+It regulates businesses that offer various small payday loans in Texas.
 To file a complaint against your lender via OCCC, you should visit their website and complete the complaint form.
 Do it either online or download and then send it to them by mail.
 Here is to remember that such complaints become public record.

 Another way to find legal information and seek assistance is the Texas Attorney General’s office.
 You can also file a complaint with them here (in the same way as the above one).